This year’s volleyball team leaves a few more questions than last year’s for Metamora.

 The season also features a tournament at Jacksonville, Quincy and, for the first time, Sterling.

-Looking ahead towards the conference games, Bartman said that Morton has one of the top returners in the conference in Sarah Livingston.
+Page 2 of 2 - Looking ahead towards the conference games, Bartman said that Morton has one of the top returners in the conference in Sarah Livingston.

 She added that Washington and Limestone will also be trying to take the crown away from the Redbirds based on their returners.